Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Introduction

-The ``only if'' part of the second assertion of Conjecture \ref{conj} is true by a result of Haagerup \cite{Haa}.
-A consequence of our results is that the second point of Conjecture \ref{conj} is true for discrete groups, see Theorem \ref{Thm-conj-discrete-case}, and also for second countable unimodular inner amenable locally compact groups (see Corollary \ref{cor-inner-66}).
+The <<only if>> part of the second assertion of Conjecture \ref{conj} is true by a classical result of Haagerup \cite[Corollary 2.8 p.~201]{Haa85}.
+A consequence of our results is that the second point of Conjecture \ref{conj} is true for discrete groups, see Theorem \ref{Thm-conj-discrete-case}, and also for second-countable unimodular inner amenable locally compact groups (see Corollary \ref{cor-inner-66}), i.e.~we can state the following result.